overture-stack/lyric/packages/lyric-ui/README.md

 Shared React component library for Lyric-based UIs.

 `lyric-ui` provides a set of accessible, themeable UI primitives for building front-end applications that interact with the [Lyric](https://github.com/overture-stack/lyric) data submission system.
-It is part of the [Overture](https://www.overture.bio/) open-source platform, a collection of microservices for organizing and sharing genomics data.

 ---

 ## Features

-- **Themeable design tokens** — colors, radii, and other design values are driven by CSS custom properties, making it straightforward to adapt the look to your application's brand.
-- **Dark mode support** — components respond to a `.dark` class variant out of the box.
+- **Themeable** — Theming can be customized using css variables in the main .css file in your application.
+Please see section [Theming].
 - **Variant-driven components** — built with [`class-variance-authority`](https://cva.style/) so each component exposes a clean, type-safe variant API.
 - **Dual-format build** — ships both ES module (`lyric-ui.js`) and CommonJS (`lyric-ui.cjs`) outputs so it works in both modern bundlers and legacy setups.
 - **Storybook** — every component has stories for interactive development and visual documentation.